Café des Artistes - Best Restaurants of Puerto Vallarta, Mexico

 Each course came decorated as well as it tasted, almost to the point that I felt guilty eating it.

-I have to say the dessert highlight was not the one we ate, though I am sure it was the tastiest, but the birthday dessert experience.
-All the servers march in, along with the violinist, singing Las Mañanitas.
-One of them carries a large dessert with sugar heart-shaped decorations and giant red candles to the lucky recipient.
+I have to say the dessert highlight was not the one we ate, though I am sure it was the tastiest.
+It was the birthday dessert.
+It begins with the servers marching in, along with the violinist, singing Las Mañanitas.
+One of them carries a large dessert with sugar heart-shaped decorations and giant red candles and presents it to the lucky recipient.
+All restaurant goers start clapping.
 After the song ends and the rest of the restaurant stops clapping, firecrackers go off.
-A splashy moment that makes all the other diners want to have the same—thusly, there were about six birthday celebrations while we were there.
+A splashy moment that makes all the other diners want to have a birthday, and there were about six birthday celebrations while we were there.

 Regretfully we left the restaurant, visiting the majestic garden, closed during the rainy (slow) season.
 Though I fancied the tear-drop chandelier, the garden oozed with lovely tropical plants, with exotic lighting and fountains.

-At the curb, doors were opened for us and we were off to the hotel, bellies full of satisfaction.
+Soon the doors were opened for us so we could catch our ride and dart off to the hotel, bellies full of satisfaction.